-- o Cancel any dental appointments within 2 weeks of your surgery. - Notify Dr. Ellman if you are having any medical procedures done within one month of your surgery. - Avoid any cortisone injection into the affected hip within 6 weeks of your surgery. - Discontinue birth control 1 month prior to your surgery. - Adjust work/social schedule accordingly during your anticipated recovery time. - Practice the exercises listed at the end of this packet as these will help with your strength after surgery. - o If you smoke, you should attempt to stop smoking.
+- For patients with underlying medical conditions (i.e. heart disease, diabetes, etc), a preoperative clearance must be obtained by your primary care physician within 30 days of your scheduled procedure. - Cancel any dental appointments within 6 weeks of your surgery. - Notify Dr. Ellman if you are having any medical procedures done within 6 weeks of your surgery. - Avoid any cortisone injection into the affected hip within 6 weeks of your surgery. - O Discontinue birth control 1 month prior to your surgery. - o Adjust work/social schedule accordingly during your anticipated recovery time. - Practice the exercises listed at the end of this packet as these will help with your strength after surgery. - o If you smoke, you should attempt to stop smoking.
 If you cannot stop smoking permanently, if you can abstain for 24 hours before surgery, this is of benefit.
 It is essential to not smoke for at least 48 hours after surgery to aid in the healing process.